Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings: Analytical Framework and Main Identification Results

-\begin{assumption}[Dependence stability] We impose a stability restriction on the horizontal copula at q: $C_{Y_{00},D}(u,q)=C_{Y_{10},D}(u,q)$ for all $u \in [0,1]$. \end{assumption} Assumption \ref{stab} is the key assumption behind our identification approach.
-It requires the dependence structure between the distribution of the untreated potential outcome and group membership to be stable across time.
-One of the main advantages of using a copula restriction is its invariance property.
-Indeed, for any right-continuous function $g$, that is strictly increasing on $\mathbb Y_{td}$, we have:\footnote{See \citeauthor{Embrechts_al2013} (\citeyear{Embrechts_al2013}, Proposition 4(2)) for a formal proof.} This copula invariance property will ensure our main identification result is invariant to any strictly monotonic transformation.
+\begin{assumption}[Copula stability] The following condition holds: $C_{Y_{00},D}(u,q)=C_{Y_{10},D}(u,q)$ for all $u \in [0,1]$. \end{assumption} In the following, we will refer to Assumption \ref{stab} as ``copula stabilty'' for brevity, but we emphasize that it only requires the stability of the horizontal copula between $Y_{t0}$ and $D$ at $q$, $C_{Y_{t0},D}(u,q)$ for $u\in[0,1]$.
+There are multiple advantages to our copula stability assumption.
+First, it is invariant to strictly monotonic transformations.
+Specifically, for any right-continuous function $g$, that is strictly increasing on $\mathbb Y_{td}$, we have:\footnote{See \citeauthor{Embrechts_al2013} (\citeyear{Embrechts_al2013}, Proposition 4(2)) for a formal proof.} Second, it does not impose any restrictions on the variability of the marginal distribution $F_{Y_{t0}}$ across time.
+Last, but not least, it does not restrict the type of marginal distribution $F_{Y_{t0}}$, whether it is continuous, discrete or mixed.

+Assumption \ref{stab} is the key assumption behind our identification approach.
+It implies that the rank mapping $\Gamma_t(\cdot)$ is stable across periods, i.e. $ \Gamma_1(\cdot)=\Gamma_0(\cdot)\equiv \Gamma(\cdot)$.
+In the presence of multiple pre-treatment periods, $\Gamma(\cdot)$ can be recovered from each pre-treatment period.
+As a result, analogous to pre-trend testing in difference-in-differences designs, the time-invariance of $\Gamma(\cdot)$ can also be tested as we demonstrate in Section \ref{sec:multiple_periods}.

-Given the wide use of parallel trends assumptions in difference-in-differences settings, it is important to clarify the relationship between our copula stability assumption and the parallel trends assumption.
-The parallel trends assumption can be equivalently rewritten as a covariance stability assumption as we show in Section \ref{Appen:covstability} of the online appendix,
+Given the wide use of difference-in-differences, it is also helpful to clarify the relationship between our copula stability assumption and the parallel trends assumption.
+The parallel trends assumption can be equivalently rewritten as a covariance stability assumption as we show in Appendix \ref{Appen:covstability},

-This equivalence result provides, first, an intuition on why the parallel trends assumption is not invariant to a monotonic transformation since the covariance is not invariant to a monotonic transformation.
+This equivalence result provides, first, an intuition for why the parallel trends assumption is not invariant to a monotonic transformation since the covariance is not invariant to monotonic transformations.
 Second, it allows us to observe that the parallel trends assumption jointly restricts the evolution of the marginal distribution of $Y_{t0}$ across time and the dependence between $Y_{t0}$ and $D$.
 Unlike the parallel trends assumption, our copula stability assumption does not constrain the evolution of the marginal distribution across time, yet it relies only on the stability of the horizontal copula that governs the relationship between $Y_{t0}$ and $D$.
 As can be seen in the following equation, the two assumptions are non-nested in general: